glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

 }
 ```

+Replace `[NEW GENERATED UUID]` with a new UUID generated with GlacierKit.

 The next steps are similar to what we did for the bank mission, so let's just quickly go through them.

 ## Update the Story Config